Political Science students pose for a photo with Kansas Governor Laura Kelly

 SCWTE Coordinator

-As the assistant director of the Center for Undergraduate Scholarly and Creative Support, I administer the Scholarly and Creative WTE program, which is a unique and exceptional opportunity for Washburn students to explore their interests, work with faculty mentors, develop their professional portfolios, and receive university recognition for their efforts.
+As the associate director of the Center for Undergraduate Scholarly and Creative Projects, I administer the Scholarly and Creative WTE program, which is a unique and exceptional opportunity for Washburn students to explore their interests, work with faculty mentors, develop their professional portfolios, and receive university recognition for their efforts.
 I am also a sociology professor.
 If you'd like to learn more about the Scholarly and Creative WTE, you can reach me at lindsey.ibanez@washburn.edu or 785.670.1610.

 Students pose with Kansas Governor Laura Kelly during a WTE trip.